payu-india/CMS-Chatbot/reference/Pre-Authorize Payment/pre-authorize-payments-for-upi/cancelling-upi-one-time-mandate.md

 next:
   description: ''
 ---
-The  [Refund Transaction API](ref:refund_transaction_api) allows merchants to cancel UPI registration from their end.
-After registration is cancelled, amount will be released then there is no way to restore it and customer has to register fresh mandate with merchant.

-> 📘 Refund Transaction API to cancel UPI OTM
->
-> PayU’s Refund API is only used for cancellation a UPI One Time Mandate transaction.
-For more information, refer to [Refund Transaction API](ref:refund_transaction_api).
+You can cancel a pre-authorized payment or refund.
+You must use the **cancel_transaction** API command for cancelling a pre-authorized payment.
+For more information, refer to [Cancel a Pre-Authorized Transaction.](ref:cancel-a-pre-authorized-transaction)